karatelabs/karate/README.md

 A [special case](#remove-if-null) of embedded expressions can remove a JSON key (or XML element / attribute) if the expression evaluates to `null`.

 ### Enclosed JavaScript
 An alternative to embedded expressions (for JSON only) is to enclose the entire payload within parentheses - which tells Karate to evaluate it as pure JavaScript.
-This can be a lot simpler than embedded expressions in many cases, and JavaScript programmers will feel more home.
+This can be a lot simpler than embedded expressions in many cases, and JavaScript programmers will feel right at home.

 The example below shows the difference between embedded expressions and enclosed JavaScript: